 Angela Craig, Public Policy Spring 2013 graduate student shared these thoughts about her education, "I had an excellent experience as a graduate student at IPFW.
 It was wonderful to be able to pursue my Master's Degree at a school close to my

 home, while being a working adult.
 Everyone in the department was very supportive and willing to work with me, especially during my pregnancy.
 Working on an Independent Study was a valuable opportunity for me to learn more about research in my chosen field.
 It was also a fantastic experience to serve as the Graduate Teaching Assistant for the department as well, and I really appreciate that I was given that opportunity."

 Thank you for all your help with everything!

 After more than 30 years as a K-12 school administrator, I firmly believe that preparing effective teachers, principals, and counselors is more important than ever.
 I am so proud of the Educational Leadership graduates who leave us excited about the mark they can make on the future and well prepared to help each student and teacher be successful.
 The future of education is in good hands.

-Carolyn Lindquist, Clinical Assistant Professor of Educational Leadership
+Carolyn Lindquist, Assitant Dean and Clinical Assistant Professor of Educational Leadership